 Dr. Duane Townsend was getting ready to scrub in when I met him.
 He was fun and excited about the story.
 He told me “Listen, I love what’s happening with you kid’s story.
 Don’t worry.
 We’re going to get this cancer.”
 Later he even promised to personally come up to Billings to work with us if we needed it.
 But with me scrubbed in and at Mel’s side… Dr. Johnson and Dr. Townsend worked the next miracle.

 They went ahead with the procedure and it was a success.
-Instead of staying in the hospital for weeks, we were actually able to stay in a hotel that night and return home to Billings just a few days later.
+Instead of staying in the hospital for weeks, we were actually able to return home to Billings just a few days later.

 Within the week, we received the pathology report that showed they had gotten all the cancer.
 Their recommendation was after a month… try to get pregnant.